All previous events hosted by Addressing Domestic Abuse are listed below.

 Domestic Abuse Perpetrators: What Housing Professionals Need to Know

-Masterclass hosted by the Domestic Abuse Housing Alliance (DAHA), and delivered by ADA Directyors Dr Kelly Henderson and Debs Alderson (free to attend for DAHA members).
+This Masterclass was held on 4th December 2025 and was hosted by the Domestic Abuse Housing Alliance (DAHA).
+It was delivered by ADA Directors Dr Kelly Henderson and Debs Alderson and was free to attend for DAHA members.

 The Masterclass covered: